 This particular reviewer recommends an app called Fitness Buddy.

 It allows users to filter to show only exercises that use machines.
-You can also add exercises which use the barbell, as many of these can be performed with the Smith bar.
+You can also add exercises that use the barbell, as many of these can be performed with the Smith bar.

 - Weight stack: 2 x 160 lbs (73 kg)

-- 8 pull-point fibreglass reinforced nylon pulleys – adjustable with just one hand
+- Eight pull-point fibreglass reinforced nylon pulleys – adjustable with just one hand

 - 32 positions for expansive functional training capability